 Ready to move to Rotterdam?

 Not sure at all about where you should live or whether you are eligible for a mortgage?
-You can also drop into Expat Mortgage Platform’s office for a free, no-strings attached consultation. 💪
+You can also drop into Expat Mortgage Platform’s office for a free consultation. 💪

 Have you lived in any of these neighbourhoods?
 What was your experience?
 Let us know in the comments below!